Use Dividends to Pay Your Policy Premiums

 Partial POP (PPOP)

 PPOP allows you to select a fixed dollar amount of premium which is billed to you at scheduled intervals.
-You elect to pay part of your scheduled premium with out-of-pocket funds and the balance of your premium is paid through available policy values.
+You elect to pay this fixed amount premium with out-of-pocket funds and the balance of your premium is paid through available policy values.

 For example, if your total premium is $300 per quarter, you may choose to pay $200 from out-of-pocket funds and the remaining $100 will be taken from your policy values.
 With this option, your out-of-pocket payments may remain constant, assuming dividends continue to be sufficient to support this premium paying method.

 This option is attractive when there are not enough dividends to pay your full premium.
-Partial POP is available to customers being billed annually, semi-annually, quarterly, or by Check-O-Matic arrangement.
+Partial POP is available to customers being billed annually, semi-annually, quarterly, or by Check-O-Matic arrangement and is ideal for policies with level premium.
 PPOP is not permitted through government allotment or by regular deductions from your salary.

 When you select any of the POP options, your out-of-pocket premium expenses will be reduced or eliminated while the face amount shown in your policy remains the same.
 Once a POP payment option is selected, it will stay in force as long as dividend values are sufficient to keep the plan in effect.
 If your policy dividends ever fall below the amount necessary to sustain the POP option you selected, you will be notified in advance.
 In most cases, the POP option will be terminated and you will be billed for the full amount of your premium.